 1. Lack of Cybersecurity Systems

-This might seem abundantly obvious, but that’s not always the case with small companies.
-Business dealings were already increasingly taking place online, then the pandemic hit.
+This might seem obvious, but that’s not always true with small companies.
+Business dealings were already increasingly taking place online when the pandemic hit.
 Transactions, communications, and data storage have taken an even more drastic shift into the cyber realm, and hackers have taken notice.

 It’s time for businesses to react accordingly.
-Every small business should, at the very least, invest in a quality cybersecurity system.
-Without one, you’re just begging someone to steal your data and hold it behind a stiff ransom request.
+At the very least, every small business should invest in a quality cybersecurity system.
+Without one, you’re begging someone to steal and hold your data behind a stiff ransom request.

 2. Untrained Employees